kontainapp/guide-examples/examples/go/golang-http-hello/readme.md

 $ docker-compose down
 ```

-# to run this example kubernetes
+# to run this example in kubernetes
 ```bash

 $ kubectl apply -f k8s.yml